-Children (17 and under)

-The statewide prevalence of Children with SED was compiled by NRI in 2017 using the official SAMHSA estimation methodology.
+Children (17 and under)The statewide prevalence of Children with SED was compiled by NRI in 2019 using the official SAMHSA estimation methodology.
 This rate uses a combination of state civilian population and poverty data and a level of functioning score.
-The estimated prevalence for Arkansas is to 7% to 13% for ages 9 to 17.
+The estimated prevalence for Arkansas is 35,790 for ages 9 to 17.